DeSales University: Academics

-University rankings
+Rankings

-The 2022-23 edition of Best Colleges from U.S. News & World Report ranked DeSales University as 285th in "National Universities".
+The 2026 edition of Best Colleges from U.S. News & World Report ranked DeSales University as 283rd in "National Universities".

-The 2020 edition of Best Colleges from U.S. News & World Report ranked DeSales University as 59th in the "Regional Universities North", 36th in "Best Value Schools", and 33rd in "Best Colleges for Veterans".

 Accreditations

-DeSales is accredited by the Middle States Association of Colleges and Secondary Schools and the Accreditation Commission for Education in Nursing (ACEN).
+DeSales is accredited by the Middle States Commission on Higher Education.
+Its nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 The Physician Assistant Program also holds accreditation from the Commission on the Accreditation of Allied Health Programs (CAAHEP).
-Business and business related programs are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+Business and business related programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 DeSales University's Doctor of Physical Therapy program has received accreditation from the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Financial planning programs are CFP Board Registered Programs.

-Salesian Center for Faith & Culture
+Salesian Center for Faith and Culture

-Established in 2000, the Salesian Center for Faith & Culture is the first center for research and development at DeSales University.
+Established in 2000, the Salesian Center for Faith and Culture is the first center for research and development at DeSales University.
 It sponsors annual events for students, including the Heritage Week celebrations, the Center Valley Forum series, the Ruggiero Lectures, and the John Paul II Arts & Culture series.

 The Salesian Center administers the Forum for Ethics in the Workplace, a study center for responsible business conduct.

 Campus

-The main DeSales campus is located on over 400 acre in Upper Saucon Township on the south side of the Lehigh Valley.
+The main DeSales campus is located on over 400 acre in Upper Saucon Township, Pennsylvania in the southern Lehigh Valley region of the state.
 The developed part of the campus, comprising 0.66 sqkm, is listed as the DeSales University census-designated place, with a residential population of 953 as of the 2010 census.